ibizafm0/shruthi_xt_mod-V1/README.md

 For this project there was a need to redraw the electrical circuit for routing.
 In addition, a preliminary case and top panel have been created.
 All listed files are posted as is in the repository resource files.

+In the process of debugging the main board and the filter board, version numbering of changes was used.
+At the time of publication, the main board has an index of 0.4, the sm4mk2 filter board has an index of 0.2

 ## [Aciduino V1](https://github.com/midilab/aciduino/tree/master/v1/)
 2 Tracks TB303 sequencer and MIDI Controller.